lakejs/lake-docs/reference/fragment.md

 # {{ $frontmatter.title }}

-The `Fragment` interface represents a minimal document object that has no parent.
-It is designed for more efficient manipulation.
+The `Fragment` interface represents a lightweight document object that has no parent.
+It is designed for efficient manipulation of document structures without affecting the main DOM.

 Example: